sslinkyy/AISubaruTuner/README.md

 ## Data Verification

 See `docs/data_validation.md` for a checklist of metadata and change details exposed by the platform.
-Each API response includes enough information for tuners to cross-check ROM metadata, table differences and safety metrics before applying suggestions.
+For a sample explanation of a detected AFR issue and how a tune change is presented to the user, read `docs/tune_change_example.md`.